paulrougieux/biotrade/README.md

 The `biotrade` package analyses international trade of bio-based products.
 It focuses on the agriculture and forestry sectors, from primary production to secondary products transformation.
-It loads bilateral trade and production data from the UN Comtrade and from FAOSTAT.
+It loads bilateral trade data from UN Comtrade, production and trade data from FAOSTAT and socio-economic indicators from the World Bank.

 Extraction rates and waste of supply are taken from the FAO, technical conversion factors for agricultural commodities available at: